erichegt/askbot-devel/askbot/doc/source/initial-configuration.rst

 When installing Askbot for the first time, you will need to initialize the site setup files by typing::

-    startforum
+    askbot-setup

 and answering the questions.
-The `startforum` script will ask you where to deploy Askbot.
+The `askbot-setup` script will ask you where to deploy Askbot.
 If you are in the directory where the Askbot project resides, you can answer `.` (`.` refers to the current directory).
 There may be an error message; ignore it.